KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/genesis-3-line-by-line.md

 > *Desire and rule — the sealed-default of the bifurcated pair.*
 > *The Hieros Gamos operation sealed under asymmetric tension.*
 > *This is what the sealed condition installs.*
 > *Not endorsement.
 Diagnosis.
-The Aauthoritarian frame made default.*
+The authoritarian frame made default.*
 > *The return-path restores what the seal displaced.*

 ---